Ficool

 "Tell everyone in that bank that they better not make one move or even think about reaching for a phone and calling the police or they get shot too!"
 The voice said to me angrily.

 "Alright everyone stay calm please I can get us out of this I just have to do what the man on the phone says and we all get to go home."
 I say in a much calmer voice hoping maybe it will provide the people with a little reassurance.
-All the pressure of this predicament is on me now and I'm not even sure I can actually save all these people.
+All the pressure of this horrifying situation was on me now and I'm not even sure I can actually save all these people.
 Who am I to give them all some sort of false hope that they might actually be leaving this bank alive today.

 "Alright Victor, you are going to go into your boss's office and fetch that vault code.
 I want you to put all the money in the vault into a bag and slowly bring it out to me with your hands up."
 That wretched voice over the phone says to me with a grim tone as if he had calmed down a bit but still menacing nonetheless.